3 Tips to Manage the Adderall Shortage

 Start new tactics to help you feel better about yourself and get things done.
 Put yourself back in charge as much as possible with external tactics.

 Join an ADHD event or read a book.
+Take a class.
 Arming yourself with a deeper understanding of how ADHD affects you and approaches that work for adults with ADHD will help you cope more effectively.
 Here are some workshops, events, and books that we recommend.

 Books